-c. the substantive rights
+c.
+The substantive rights

-6. The rights listed in the draft law largely correspond to the principles flowing from the relevant international instruments, in particular the Framework Convention.
-The Venice Commission's suggestions have also been partly taken into consideration.

-7. The use of the mother language is restricted to dealings with and to official acts of local and authorities in areas where the majority of the population is of a distinct national minority (Art 20 of the Draft).
+- 11. The rights listed in the draft law largely correspond to the principles flowing from the relevant international instruments, in particular the Framework Convention.
+The Venice Commission's suggestions have also been partly taken into consideration. - 12.
+The use of the mother language is restricted to dealings with and to official acts of local and authorities in areas where the majority of the population is of a distinct national minority (Art 20 of the Draft).
 This is a too narrow a criterion.
-Recommendation 1201 (1993) of the Parliamentary Assembly the Council of Europe speaks in Art 7 (3) about "regions in which substantial numbers of a national minority are settled" (see also Art 10 (2) of the Framework Convention).

-9. Furthermore, the authorities in question should include the local judiciary.

-10. Generally, the limitation to local bodies is too restrictive.
+Recommendation 1201 (1993) of the Parliamentary Assembly the Council of Europe speaks in Art 7 (3) about "regions in which substantial numbers of a national minority are settled" (see also Art 10 (2) of the Framework Convention). - 13.
+Furthermore, the authorities in question should include the local judiciary. - 14.
+Generally, the limitation to local bodies is too restrictive.
 The use of the minority language should be provided for also for the contacts with regional bodies.
-Of course, it will depend on the territorial - administrative assessment of the state, to which degree this idea can be realized in Ukraine.

-11. Despite the definition given in Art 1 lit d) and the further developments in Art 10 and following of the draft law, the notions "national and cultural autonomy" and "national and cultural self-determination" are not clear.
+Of course, it will depend on the territorial administrative assessment of the state, to which degree this idea can be realized in Ukraine. - 15.
+Despite the definition given in Art 1 lit d) and the further developments in Art 10 and following of the draft law, the notions "national and cultural autonomy" and "national and cultural self-determination" are not clear.
 They seem to refer to (public?) associations of the members of the minorities, which are entrusted with some assignments concerning cultural interests of them.
-The meaning of the terms "territorial" or "extraterritorial" character is not clear.

-12. The establishment of advisory bodies within the local authorities with representatives of the minority organisations, whose organisation and powers will be defined by the Cabinet of Ministers. is to be welcomed.
-However, the limitation of their activities to the local field is too restrictive.

-13. On the other hand, pursuant to the draft law, an advisory body made up of representatives of national minority organisations may be set up within the (central?) executive body.
+The meaning of the terms "territorial" or "extraterritorial" character is not clear. - 16.
+The establishment of advisory bodies within the local authorities with representatives of the minority organisations, whose organisation and powers will be defined by the Cabinet of Ministers. is to be welcomed.
+However, the limitation of their activities to the local field is too restrictive. - 17.
+On the other hand, pursuant to the draft law, an advisory body made up of representatives of national minority organisations may be set up within the (central?) executive body.
 The questions relating to the establishment, the assignments and the functioning of this body have to be clarified.

-14. Article 9 of the draft law states that persons from national minorities shall be entitled to judicial protection of the rights provided under this Act.

-15. This provision raises a series of questions:

-a) Are only individual members of the minorities or also associations of the minorities entitled to bring their case before a court?

-b) In the case of an individual application, would the minorities' associations have the status of an amicus curiae?

-16. The bearing of Art 33 (participation in the management of state and public affairs and representation of the minorities interests in state bodies and local authorities) seems not to be clear.

-17. The legislation of various states where there are national minorities in substantial numbers provides specifically for a fair representation of those minorities in the legislative bodies at a local, the regional and the national level.
+- 18. Article 9 of the draft law states that persons from national minorities shall be entitled to judicial protection of the rights provided under this Act. - 19.
+This provision raises a series of questions: - a) Are only individual members of the minorities or also associations of the minorities entitled to bring their case before a court? - b) In the case of an individual application, would the minorities' associations have the status of an amicus curiae? - c) Is the judicial protection entrusted to the ordinary courts or to administrative tribunals (if they exist)? - 20.
+The bearing of Art 33 (participation in the management of state and public affairs and representation of the minorities interests in state bodies and local authorities) seems not to be clear. - 21.
+The legislation of various states where there are national minorities in substantial numbers provides specifically for a fair representation of those minorities in the legislative bodies at a local, the regional and the national level.
 The present Law does not contain any provisions of that kind.
 It is possible however that this question is addressed in the legal instrument concerning elections.

-CONCLUSION
+III.
+Conclusion